Skip to main content

 If the SUT is locked, click on the padlock icon in the Status column to unlock it.

-Passwords are write-only.
-Once you have saved the connection details you will not be able to access the password again later, so you must make sure you store the password in a separate, secure location if you will need to access it in future.
+Passwords and API Keys are write-only.
+Once you have saved the connection details you will not be able to access the password or API Key again later, so you must make sure you store the password or API Key in a separate, secure location if you will need to access it in future.

-When adding or editing a password you can click the Toggle icon toggle icon to reveal your newly entered password value before saving.
+When adding or editing a password or API Key you can click the Toggle icon toggle icon to reveal your newly entered password or API Key value before saving.